sofiabsilva/learning-path/README.md

 # October 2018

    - Done with the C portion of the CS50 course, now learning Python and starting to go into the back end part of web development
-   - Paused round 2 of 100DaysOfCode, so I failed the challenge, my beloved dog died on the 30th of this month.
-I couldn't think straight and so decided to stop coding for a while.
+   - Paused round 2 of 100DaysOfCode, so I failed the challenge, stopped coding for a while after my dog passed away...

+# November 2018

+   - Went to WebSummit in Lisbon at the beginning of the month.
+I almost didn't go due to personal reasons, but I pushed through and had a great inspiring week out there.
+   - Continued working through the CS50 last problem sets, used Python/Flask & Jinja for developing interactive web apps and also learned the basics of databases with SQL.

 # Currently